brug-be/railsgirls_guide/part_2_dynamic.md

 cd railsgirls-app
 {% endhighlight %}

+Find the project directory in the Finder/Explorer.
 Have a look how Rails generated a folder structure and a lot of files for you.
-Find the project directory in the Finder/Explorer.
 Ask your coach about the details.

 ## Starting the Rails server

-A Rails app can deliver dynamically generated content with the help of the Ruby programming language and Rails.
+A Rails app can deliver dynamically generated content with the help of the Ruby programming language.
 This is why we can't just open a file anymore in the browser.
 We need a Rails server that will allow for all the magic to happen.

 You start your Rails server as follows.
 Open you terminal and type the following: